S3 method for class 'mfrm_fit'

 - show_ci

-TRUE, add approximate confidence intervals when available.- ci_level
+Whether to add approximate confidence intervals when available.

 Confidence level used when